Noto Peninsula: Three regions

-Notable spots

-Wakura OnsenLocated in Nanao City, this onsen (or "hot springs") is a famous health resort.
-The JR Nanao Line also terminates here.

-Keta Great ShrineLocated in Hakui City and well known as a shrine for finding a lover and for a good marriage.

-Wajima Morning Market This market is held in the center of Wajima City.
-Shoppers can buy a variety of fresh fish and vegetables cheaply.

-Soji Templelocated in Monzen Town, is a head temple of Sōtō Zen Buddhism.
-Here there are also older cathedrals, as well as a newer one located in Kanagawa Prefecture.

-Mitsuke Jima Meaning "found island" it is located in Suzu City.
-The name comes from the legend in which Saint Kukai found his magic stick here.

-UnokeLocated in Kahoku City, the first office computer in Japan was manufactured by Unoke Electronics (now PFU), which was established in this town.

-AnamizuKnown as one of the places where Percival Lowell made a stay during his visit to Japan, a memorial hall dedicated to him stands on a small hill near Anamizu Bay.

 In film

 The Noto Peninsula features prominently in the Japanese film noir Zero Focus (Zero no Shoten, 1961), directed by Yoshitaro Nomura.
-The film features breathtaking footage of the peninsula's coast, along with an interesting dissection of the area's social distinctions.
+The film features footage of the peninsula's coast, along with a dissection of the area's social distinctions.
 Noto Peninsula is also the setting of Hirokazu Koreeda's second film Maborosi (1995) and Shōhei Imamura's final film Warm Water Under a Red Bridge (Akai Hashi no Shita no Nurui Mizu, 2001).
 Suzu, the city located at the tip of the Noto Peninsula is the setting for the 2014 film Saihate Nite.